-Warning: Do not kill the Fileshare process because this results in the corruption of any data files which are open.
+Warning: Do not kill the Fileshare process because this will result in the corruption of any data files which are open.

 The fsclose utility calls Fileshare Manager itself and prompts you for the name of the Fileshare Server you want to close down and the CCI protocol.

-Because you can only shut down the Fileshare Server remotely, the Fileshare Server must have been configured to use a password file.
+Because the only way to shut down the Fileshare Server is remotely, the Fileshare Server must have been configured to use a password file.
 See the section Password File Maintenance in the chapter Security for details.

 The Fileshare Server does not start in background mode unless you start it with a password file.